 - Score: the actual weighted grades achieved by the students.

-The reports include the following comments and recommendations to help the faculty member in evaluating the course terms of intended Student Outcomes (a - k):
+The reports include the following comments and recommendations to help the faculty member in evaluating the course terms of intended Student Outcomes (1 - 7):

 - OK – Acceptable performance